thiswillbeyourgithub/simple_voice_chat/README.md

 ## Known Issues

 *   ⚠️ **Cost Calculation:** The cost calculation for the OpenAI real-time API and Gemini API is currently not functional.
+Documentation for these features might be out of date in other sections.

 ## Installation